rorywalsh/CsoundUnity/Documentation~/audio_output_path.md

 #### IAudioGenerator (Unity 6+) ####

-CsoundUnity implements Unity 6's `IAudioGenerator` interface to drive the `AudioSource` directly.
-Compared to `OnAudioFilterRead`, this reduces latency and improves synchronisation with the audio graph.
+CsoundUnity implements Unity 6's `IAudioGenerator` interface to drive the `AudioSource` directly, rather than post-processing the buffer Unity hands it.
 Audio still flows through the `AudioMixer`.

 Use this path when:
 - You are on Unity 6+ and want AudioMixer integration (effects, snapshots, bus routing)